 ‘Dartitis’ is a name given to describe the general condition affecting the throwing ability of dart players.
 In most cases players lose control of the dart they are throwing and in more severe cases they are unable to let go of the dart.
 The pull back of the throwing arm can lock as can sometimes the hand.
 It has been described as a form of ‘Yips’ that a golfer can suffer from.

-I consulted a number of professionals regarding ‘Dartitis’ and they nclude darts historian Patrick Chaplin, Wayne Baker from Darts World and the editor at the time of Darts World Tony Wood.
+I consulted a number of professionals regarding ‘Dartitis’ and they include darts historian Patrick Chaplin, Wayne Baker from Darts World, and the editor at the time of Darts World Tony Wood.
 In a conversation with Tony he said he had invented the word back in the seventies but the earliest written reference that can be found was in Darts World January 1981 eight years before the OED’s reference.
-I have sent copies of the article along with several other written reference and a DVD showing Dartitis being used in a TV interview to the OED
+I have sent copies of the article along with several other written references and a DVD showing Dartitis being used in a TV interview to the OED

 Well I don’t have one, but having researched this word a fair bit I have come across a few articles and forum references from people explaining how they have managed to overcome this problem.

 The most famous darter known to have suffered from 'Dartitis' was Eric Bristow.
 I believe I read somewhere that Eric adjusted his throw.
 He always brought his arm well back before throwing.
 It then locked and he couldn’t throw.
 I believe he adjusted this by not drawing his arm back so far to prevent locking.
 I also believe I read that he used a stress ball to help with his dart release.